top of page

 Josh King:

 I don't have that nailed down.
 I have a couple of phrases that we all heard so many times, that it was sort of ingrained.
-But there is a lot of people how do a better Bill Clinton than I do.
+But there are a lot of people who do a better Bill Clinton than I do.

 Dusty Weis: